EASOL/edfi-to-oneroster/README.md

 The application has passed conformance testing by IMS GLOBAL.
 See [this] (https://www.imsglobal.org/compliance/easol-ed-fi-oneroster-tool) link for more information.

+Please email us at ef2or@easol.org if you have any questions,  problems or suggestions

 ## Use Cases

 This utility includes powerful functionality to enable data export from the Ed-Fi Data Standard to OneRoster v1.0/1.1format.
 The use cases supported include: